 The Unfunded Accrued Liability is the excess of the Accrued Liability over the assets which have been accumulated for the plan.
-This Unfunded Accrued Liability is amortized as a level percent over a closed period of 30 years starting on July 1, 2005.
-The amortization period will decrease each year until it reaches 10 years, after which point it will remain at 10 years.
+This Unfunded Accrued Liability is amortized as a level percent over a closed period of 13 years starting on July 1, 2022.

-As of July 1, 2021 the Actuarial Value of Assets was reset to the Market Value of Assets.
-Beginning in 2022 and in subsequent years the Actuarial Value of Assets is determined by recognizing market gains and losses non-asymptotically over a five year period.
+The Actuarial Value of Assets is determined by recognizing market gains and losses non-asymptotically over a five year period.

 The long-range forecasts included in this report have been developed by assuming that members will terminate, retire, become disabled, and die according to the actuarial assumptions with respect to these causes of decrement, and that pay increases, cost of living adjustments, and so forth will likewise occur according to the actuarial assumptions.
+Members who are projected to leave active employment are assumed to be replaced by new active members with the same age, service, gender, and pay characteristics as those hired in the past few years.